jqueuniet/netbox-go/apiv4_2/docs/WritableInventoryItemRequest.md

 ### NewWritableInventoryItemRequest

-`func NewWritableInventoryItemRequest(device BriefDeviceRequest, name string, ) *WritableInventoryItemRequest`
+`func NewWritableInventoryItemRequest(device BriefInterfaceRequestDevice, name string, ) *WritableInventoryItemRequest`

 NewWritableInventoryItemRequest instantiates a new WritableInventoryItemRequest object This constructor will assign default values to properties that have it defined,